Skip to content

 How much is a pest control license in Florida?

 The total cost of a pest control license depends on which license you choose to obtain.
 Generally, you can expect anywhere from $15-$300 in exam fees per license.
-Here are some exam costs and fees you can expect to pay for different licence types:
+Here are some exam costs and fees you can expect to pay for different license types:

 Review the Florida Pesticide Certifications site and pest control licensing fee table for the most up-to-date fee information.